giuseppebianchi/gssi-infomobility-otp/README.md

 |--verbose| Verbose output for debugging |
 |--visualize | Open a graph visualizer window for debugging |

-# Deployment

-# Real Time
-Only BUS mode is enabled to work with real time data

-Real-time data can be provided using either a pull or push system.
-In a pull configuration, the GTFS-RT consumer polls the real-time provider over HTTP.
-That is to say, OTP fetches a file from a web server every few minutes.
-In the push configuration, the consumer opens a persistent connection to the GTFS-RT provider, which then sends incremental updates immediately as they become available.
-OTP can use both approaches.
-The OneBusAway GTFS-realtime exporter project provides this kind of streaming, incremental updates over a websocket rather than a single large file.

 # Geocoders
 Geocoding is the process of transforming a street address or other description of a location into a (latitude, longitude) coordinate.
 Reverse geocoding is the process of transforming a (latitude, longitude) coordinate into a (partial) address.
 The amount of detail in a reverse geocoded location description may vary, for example one might contain the full street address of the closest building, while another might contain only a city name and postal code.
 So Geocoding helps you convert your addresses and place-names into coordinates and display them on a map.